tqa236/Data-Science-blood-and-tears/README.md

 * Use [pytest `-s` flag](https://stackoverflow.com/questions/24617397/how-to-print-to-console-in-pytest) to print the statement to the console

+* Use [MonkeyType](https://github.com/Instagram/MonkeyType) to automatically add type hint to legacy code.

 16. Financial data

 *  We need to back-adjust all historical data for an instrument when there is a new split or dividend.